Damian-11/quizbot/README.md

 ```

 ### Footer
-Let me know if you have any feedback either about this tutorial or the quiz script.
-I'd be happy to help clarify and answer all your questions. 😁
+Let me know if you have any feedback either about this tutorial or quizbot.
+I'd be happy to help clarify and answer any questions. 😁